jvns/git-oops/README.md

 feature for git, in the style of the undo features in [GitUp](https://gitup.co/), [jj](https://github.com/martinvonz/jj), and [git-branchless](https://github.com/arxanas/git-branchless).

+You can think of it as "version control for your version control" -- it takes snapshots of your repository and makes those into git commits that you can restore later to go back to a previous state.

 This is really just a prototype -- I think the idea of a standalone `undo` feature for git is cool and I'm mostly putting this out there in case it can serve as inspiration for a better tool that actually works reliably.
 There's a long list of problems at the end of this README and it's not remotely ready for production use.

 ## installation